-Karla’s love for singing started first with a love for words and the power of their expression, written or sung.
-As a girl, she often spent Saturday mornings writing little stories and Saturday afternoons transcribing lyrics from some favorites in her parents’ eclectic album collection – Nancy Wilson, Barbra Streisand, Sammy Davis Jr., Billie Holiday, the Fifth Dimension … She sang those songs at shows she and her cousin put on for relatives at family gatherings, but her first taste of performing for a “real” audience came at age 10, when she sang a solo (“The Way We Were”) during a grade-school choral concert.
-She continued on with talent shows, choirs, performing troupes, garage bands and piano lessons throughout her school years.
+Karla’s love for singing started first with a love for words and the power of their expression.
+As a young girl, she would spend Saturday mornings writing little stories and the afternoons transcribing lyrics from favorites in her parents’ eclectic album collection – Nancy Wilson, Barbra Streisand, Sammy Davis Jr., Billie Holiday, the Fifth Dimension, Aretha Franklin, and more.
+Karla and her cousin put on shows for relatives at family gatherings, but her first taste of performing for a “real” audience came at age 10, when she sang a solo during a grade-school choral concert.

 While in college, Karla began singing with the St. Louis Jazz Quartet, a group featuring highly regarded regional jazz vocalist Jeanne Trevor, an early mentor.
 Karla soon began working regularly with St. Louis’ top groups.
 In the early 2000s, she was lead vocalist in combos led by internationally acclaimed bassist Tom Kennedy, whose credits include such greats as Rosemary Clooney, Freddie Hubbard, Mike Stern, Lee Ritenour, Ben Vereen, Dave Weckl.
 An invaluable experience, it helped pave the way when a 2005 move to the Pacific Northwest landed Karla in Portland, Oregon’s, celebrated jazz scene.